 When La Anónima decided to bring in the new StreamLine technology, they knew it would be a challenge to change their production methods.
 “Implementing new technology demands a lot of commitment,” says Nicolas Braun, “but we felt that with Marel we had found a good long-term partner who would help us move forward.
 In fact, the cooperation with Marel—both here and in Iceland—is excellent.
 They have sufficient experience to understand perfectly what we ask for and what we need.”

 Frederico Muniz, Slaughterhouse Manager at La Anónima, explains how the StreamLine system has provided a great deal of help in the production of end products.
+“The StreamLine system allows us to get information about what is going on all the way through production.
+It provides us very accurate online traceability, per individual cut, without losing productivity.”

 After carcasses leave the cooling room they are cut down into quarters and large primals.
 In the process of cutting down the carcass, a barcode is scanned into the system for traceability.
 Every subsequent cut performed on the primals relates back to that barcode.